 Tips for Photographing the Northern Lights

-I borrowed my dad’s Fuji x100 camera for my trip to Iceland; he gave me a crash course in ‘how to use a camera when it’s not set to auto’ and sent me off with an iPhone note of instructions to remind how to use everything once I’d reached my destination.
+I took a Fuji x100 camera for my trip to Iceland and gave myself a crash course in ‘how to use a camera when it’s not set to auto’.

-A real top-tip for photographing the Northern Lights, if you’re a complete photography novice, is to familiarise yourself with the camera before your trip.
-This may sound a little obvious but the likelihood is that you’ll be seeing the Northern Lights somewhere that is very cold and trust me, trying to capture a decent picture in near Arctic conditions is no walk in the park.
+A real top-tip for photographing the northern lights, if you’re a complete photography novice, is to familiarise yourself with the camera before your trip.
+This may sound a little obvious but the likelihood is that you’ll be seeing the auroras somewhere that is very cold and trust me, trying to capture a decent picture in near Arctic conditions is no walk in the park.

 Along with a DSLR camera, I highly recommend: